wp-plugins/portfolio-slideshow/readme.txt

-A: I do try to add features based on user feedback, but only if I think it will benefit the majority of users.
+A: Maybe.
+I do try to add features based on user feedback, but only if I think it will benefit the majority of users.
 Please use the support forum to propose new features and I will add them to the list of ideas.
 I only work on this plugin in my spare time, which is limited, so unless it is an emergency it will probably take a little while to implement.

 == Screenshots ==